rdsaunders/thegreateststory/content/posts/creation.md

 order: 1
 review: 'Have a look at the front of your first card.
 What is the picture about and what do the words say? '
+place: Finally - have a look at the back of your card.
+What does it say?
+You can now place your card onto your story line.

 ---